-The part of the Group's manufacturing facility that has been presented as a disposal group held for sale does not meet the definition of a discontinued operation in IFRS 5.
-If it did, then additional disclosures applicable to the ii.
-Valuation technique and significant unobservable inputs
+a.
+The part of the Group's manufacturing facility that has been presented as a disposal group held for sale does not meet the definition of a discontinued operation in NZ IFRS 5.
+If it did, then additional disclosures applicable to the discontinued operation would be required.